 - In the wild, red pandas are found only in the forests of Himalaya and South Western China.23.

 - They are native to the Himalayan mountain range, which is their natural habitat.

 Red Panda Habitat Climate – Red Panda Biome

 - A biome is a large ecological region on the earth’s surface occupied by a large community of animals and plants that are specially adapted for living in that environment.

-- Red pandas live in the temperate forest biome of Himalaya where the climate persistently remains cool and rainy throughout the year.
+- Red pandas live in the temperate forest biome of the Himalayas where the climate persistently remains cool and rainy throughout the year.

 - The annual rainfall in their climate is approximately 140 inches.